taroserigano/H-E-B-ATM-Master-_-_/README.md

 - `useCallback`: memoizes stable event handlers to reduce effect triggers and renders.

 These combined techniques ensure the UI remains **fast, lean, and responsive**.

 ---

+## 📊 Filtering & Pagination

+### ✅ Filtering
+Users can filter transactions (e.g. "Deposit" or "Withdraw") before viewing or exporting to Excel.
+This improves usability and lets users focus on relevant records.

+### ✅ Pagination
+Transaction history is paginated using React Query + backend slicing:
+- Users can navigate across pages using Next/Prev.
+- React Query handles **query deduplication**, **previous state retention**, and **smooth loading**.
+- Prevents loading large datasets all at once, enhancing performance.

+---